Rabies in pets

 - lack of coordination, staggering or falling

 - becoming partially or completely paralyzed (unable to move)

-Once a pet shows signs, it will usually die within 7-10 days.
+Once a pet shows signs of rabies, it will usually die within 7 to 10 days.

 - put your pet in a quiet, dark area by itself